 - Messaging systems: With the advent of P2P systems, such as Internet Relay Chat (IRC) and encrypted messaging systems, directly connecting end-users via a distributed network could help strengthen security, stop hacks and illegal data-tapping, and create a transparent, trustworthy system of data communications.

-Business-based blockchains can also be used as a peer-to-peer communication protocol, whether that be an intra-business internal communication system, or an inter-business telecommunications model.
-This could allow for more transparent, secure and simple business workflows and models, and could even allow expansion and the targeting of demographics which, previously, were not attainable.
-For instance, certain economies worldwide have grown - and do business internationally - only when digital currency was adopted.
-Additionally, because bitcoin (though volatile) resists inflation, it could become a safety currency in the event of a global crisis, much like gold is.
+Business-based blockchains can also be used as a peer-to-peer communication protocol, whether that be an intra-business internal communication system or an inter-business telecommunications model.
+This could allow for more transparent, secure, and simple business workflows and models, and could even allow expansion and the targeting of demographics which, previously, were not attainable.
+For instance, certain economies worldwide have grown - and do business internationally - only when the digital currency was adopted.
+Additionally, because bitcoin (though volatile) resists inflation, it could become a safe currency in the event of a global crisis, much like gold is.

 Yet another way that the blockchain is transforming businesses is by the use of Initial Coin Offerings (ICOs).
 ICOs are digital equivalents of Initial Public Offerings (IPOs), which allow investors to buy shares of a company in order for it to raise funds.
 The ICO system is usually used to offer new, underlying altcoins in exchange for investor's Bitcoin or Ether.
 With the initial tokens, such investors essentially have a "share" in a company, which is based on the overall value of the company and its coins, which essentially gives the coins its value as a digital, tradeable asset.
 Using an ICO can be used as opposed to utilizing traditional IPO and stock/bond options, all while helping to both fund the company and give the underlying coin more value.

 Discover The Power Of Blockchain To Future-Proof Your Business